victorliu-sq/PaperWriting/FlashSMP.md

 ## Our Work

-In this paper, we introduce Balanced-SMP, an innovative parallel framework that addresses these two questions as follows:
+In this paper, we introduce Balanced-SMP, an effective parallel processing framework by addressing the above three questions in the following ways.

-Firstly, we discovered a crucial relationship between the recipient index and the rank of the proposer in the recipient's preference list.
-This insight enabled us to implement a preprocessing step that eliminates data dependencies, allowing related data to be accessed together.
-This preprocessing step laid the foundation for a new data structure and sequential algorithm designed to fully exploit spatial locality, efficiently handle memory access patterns, and reduce latency.
+First, we recognize a critical relationship between the recipient index and the rank of the proposer in the recipient’s preference list.
+Our finding enables us to implement a preprocessing step that eliminates data dependencies, allowing related data to be accessed together.
+This preprocessing step lays the foundation for a new data structure for the sequential algorithm implementation so that spatial locality can be fully exploited to significantly reduce the data accessing latency.

-Building on this new sequential algorithm, we then parallelized it to take advantage of modern hardware capabilities.
-By utilizing atomicMIN, a hardware primitive introduced by CUDA, we significantly reduced the number of atomic operations under high memory contention, enhancing synchronization efficiency.
-The parallelization process involved adapting the sequential algorithm to effectively use atomic operations while minimizing contention, ensuring robust performance in a parallel computing environment.
+Second, we parallelize this new locality-aware sequential algorithm on GPU and utilize an advanced hardware synchronization utility, called “atomicMIN”.
+With this hardware primitive by CUDA, we can significantly reduce the number of atomic operations under high memory contention during parallel GS processing, enhancing the synchronization efficiency.

-Next, we integrated the parallelized algorithm into a unified framework, creating Balanced-SMP.
-This involved seamlessly combining CPU and GPU resources to maximize their complementary strengths.
-The GPU's high bandwidth is leveraged for parallel proposals when there are many active threads, while the CPU's low latency is utilized for fast proposals when there is only a single active thread.
-This strategic integration ensures the algorithm remains efficient regardless of workload size or distribution, taking full advantage of both CPU and GPU capabilities.
+Finally, we integrate our parallel algorithm into a unified framework for Balanced-SMP.
+This involves seamlessly combining CPU and GPU resources to maximize their complementary strengths.
+The GPU’s high bandwidth is leveraged for parallel proposals when there are many active threads, while the CPU’s low latency is utilized for fast proposals when there is only a single active thread.
+This adaptive approach ensures the algorithm remains efficient regardless of workload size and distribution, taking full advantage of both CPU and GPU capabilities.

-Finally, our evaluation results demonstrate that Balanced-SMP adapts effectively to different workloads, providing consistent and optimal performance across diverse scenarios.
+Our experimental evaluation results demonstrate that Balanced-SMP adapts effectively to different workloads, providing consistent and optimal performance across diverse scenarios.